 - detection of explosives

-- measuring tensile strain and compressive strain via shifts of Raman lines
+- measuring tensile and compressive strain via shifts of Raman lines

 - temperature measurements, e.g. distributed temperature sensing in optical fibers

 The RP Photonics Buyer's Guide contains 26 suppliers for Raman spectroscopy equipment.
 Among them:

 |||P. J. Hendra and P. M. Stratton, “Laser-Raman spectroscopy”, Chem.
 Rev. 69 (3), 325 (1969)|